cloudblue/connect-workflows/users/object.md

 # User Objects
 ## Description
 Users represent employees and team members at your organization, such as IT specialists, managers, and sales representatives, who can access the CloudBlue Connect platform.
 Once a new user is added to the Connect platform, the system generates a user object and assigns the *Invited* status to this object.
 In case invited user successfully activated the provided invitation, the system transfers this object to the *Joined* state.
-Otherwise, the invitation can be revoked and consequently the user object is assigned to the *Expired* status.
+Otherwise, the invitation can be revoked and thus the user object can be assigned to the *Expired* status.
 Note, however, that the system allows resending invitations and transferring expired user objects back to the *Invited* state.
 ## Available Statuses
 The list below displays available statuses of the user objects on the CloudBlue Connect platform.
 Select a status from the provided diagram or click on any of the following contextual links to access detailed status information: